Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 The best espresso grinders for home

-Nine espresso grinders qualified for the finals of our espresso grinder test series.
-We reviewed them again and also compared them sensorially in a blind tasting.
-For this, we set a dark espresso ( Apas ) and a lighter espresso ( Doña Margarita ) as the espresso.
+9 espresso grinders qualified for the final round of our espresso grinder test series.
+We re-evaluated these and also compared them sensorily in a blind tasting.
+For this, we prepared a dark espresso (Apas) and a lighter espresso (Doña Margarita) as espresso.

-We've already presented the most important data on the espresso grinders in the individual videos.
-Nothing has changed in the direct comparison; it's simply been confirmed once again.
+We had already presented the most important data on the espresso grinders in the individual videos.
+Nothing changed in the direct comparison, it was only confirmed once again.

-In our opinion, the best espresso grinder on the market isn't a grinder we've chosen for you.
-The best espresso grinder is the one that suits your preferences based on the information we've gathered.
-Michel and Benjamin therefore have different preferences when it comes to the right espresso grinder for their home.
+In our opinion, the best espresso grinder on the market is not one that we determine for you.
+The best espresso grinder is the one that suits your preferences based on the information gathered.
+Michel and Benjamin therefore have different preferences when it comes to the right espresso grinder for home.

 A sensory blind tasting should provide further arguments for a decision.